Opinion: Mediahuis must deal with INM’s love/hate relationship with digital

 Repairing that damage and developing a profitable digital strategy that works will be no easy task for the new owners.

 Michael Brophy is a former editor at INM, a former managing director of the Sunday World and former chief executive of INM (Northern Ireland).
-He is currently Chairman of Public Affairs company Hume Brophy.
-His son Karl Brophy was also an INM executive before founding Red Flag Consulting, whose chairman is Gavin O’Reilly.
+He is currently chairman of Public Affairs company Hume Brophy.
+His son Karl Brophy is also a former INM executive and leads Red Flag Consulting, which is chaired by former INM CEO Gavin O’Reilly